 The brilliant thing about existing customers is that they have already given you information about what they want and the journey they take before converting.
 This means you have some understanding of where they encounter friction on your site, what products or services they already have, and in general how they interact with your messaging.
 This means that you can use product recommendations even more effectively.
 Part of that has to do with using a personalized algorithm, but there are other important factors to consider.
 Some ideas to try are:

-- Test the messaging around your recommendations.
+- A/B Test the messaging around your product recommendations.
 Rather than generic messaging, try copy that helps customers imagine new items as part of a collection they started on their last visit.

 Personalize Your Site Categories

 Especially if you’re working with a large inventory, your homepage and navigation are huge opportunities for personalization.
 A lot of shoppers assume that a website navigation is a more or less static thing.
 And, a lot of websites stick to that premise.
 But there is no reason it needs to be.
 For example, say you’re a large department store with categories ranging from menswear, to furniture, to cosmetics.
 You likely have a pretty complicated nav structure with lots of categories and sub-categories.
 But, say you have a customer that bought lipstick last time they visited.
 When they return, you may choose to display cosmetics as a higher-level navigation item.
 These types of changes help customers find what they’re likely looking for and give them the feeling of being remembered.
 Some A/B tests to try include: